 Step #3: Trust and Respect

 If you and your spouse are on opposing pages, you will need to respect the thoughts, feelings, values, and opinions of each other before you can navigate to the same page.
 You are not required to agree with each other’s actions or beliefs, but it is mandatory to respect them.
-It is important to show reverence towards your partner, take responsibility for your own actions, and admit when you are wrong.
+It is essential to show reverence towards your partner, take responsibility for your actions, and admit when you are wrong.

 Step #4: Compromise